caepa/caepa.github.io/collections/_rendezvous/call-for-proposals.md

 : Utilize a digital village within a computer classroom designed with specific and designated round tables geared for quality discussion and instruction.

 Diverse Learners
-: Providing instruction to meet the needs of learners from diverse backgrounds, varying academic and economic levels, and linguistic differences.
+: Providing instruction to meet the needs of learners from diverse backgrounds, varying academic and economic levels, and linguistic differences; including corrections, substance abuse, trauma survivors, etc.

-Effective Use of Data
-: Extracting data from student assessments in order to best inform instruction.

 Evidence and Research to Practice
 : Discerning proven methodology from evidence and research for classroom implementation in day to day practices.

-Family Engagement
-: Increasing efficacy of educational programming by fostering family engagement.

-Policy and Legislation
-: Understanding the nuts and bolts of running programs while adhering to guiding policy and pertinent legislation.
+Low Literacy levels
+: ELA and ABE

 Adult Learners and Student Ambassadors
 : Making the most of educational opportunities specific for adult learners.